skoruba/IdentityServer4.Admin/docs/Configure-Azure-Deploy.md

 - [PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal)
 - [MySQL](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal)

-Replace connection strings in appsettings with connection string to generated databse.
+Replace connection strings in `appSettings.json` with connection string to generated database.

 Then you can generate migrations and update the database.
 In `src/Skoruba.IdentityServer4.Admin` issue: